Ivor Powell: Management career

+Port Vale

-At Port Vale as player-manager he played just the six times, restricted on the field by a knee injury.
-As a manager, he tried to 'rule by fear' and was not well liked by the players; with the club bottom of the Third Division South, his contract was terminated in November 1951.
+At Port Vale, as player-manager, he played just six times, restricted on the field by a knee injury.
+As a manager, he tried to 'rule by fear' and was not well-liked by the players; with the club bottom of the Third Division South, his contract was terminated in November 1951.
 Roy Sproson later said that "everything seemed to go wrong for him at Vale" and that "he used to treat players like kids".
+Powell stated that all of the club's funds had been spent on completing Vale Park but that "I thought if I increased the fitness of the squad and worked on their diet I could knock them into shape".
+Injuries affected the squad and top-scorer Cliff Pinchbeck "disappeared for the first weeks of the season".

+Bradford City

-He moved to Barry Town before being appointed the new Bradford City manager, again as player-manager, before the start of the 1952–53 season.
+Powell moved to Barry Town before being appointed the new Bradford City manager, again as player-manager, before the start of the 1952–53 season.
 His first season at Valley Parade was disappointing as they slipped to 16th in Third Division North.
-The following season they came fifth but were 16 points shy of the promotion places.
+The following season, they came fifth but were 16 points shy of the promotion places.
 During that season he missed the first penalty of his career in a home fixture with Workington.
 The following season, he was carried off with knee ligament damage against Wrexham.
 The injury ended his playing career.
-City's form also struggled and Powell left in February 1955 after a run of seven straight defeats and just two wins from 19 games without his presence on the field.
+City's form also struggled, and Powell left in February 1955 after a run of seven straight defeats and just two wins from 19 games without his presence on the field.
 City were forced to apply for re-election at the end of the campaign.

+Carlisle United

-Powell became a trainer-coach at Don Revie's Leeds United, and also had a coaching spell at PAOK in Greece, before he returned to management with Carlisle United in May 1960, succeeding Andy Beattie.
+Powell became a trainer-coach at Don Revie's Leeds United, and also had a coaching spell at PAOK in Greece before he returned to management with Carlisle United in May 1960, succeeding Andy Beattie.
 He led the "Cumbrians" to their first promotion when they finished fourth in the Fourth Division in 1961–62.
 He instilled discipline at Brunton Park, and signed players such as Peter McConnell, Reg Davies, Terry Caldwell, and Jack Marsden.
 He left the following season, with the club struggling in the league and knocked out of the FA Cup by Southern League side Gravesend & Northfleet.

+Bath

-He became manager of Bath City in 1964 and then a member of the coaching staff at Team Bath (University of Bath), where he worked for over 30 years, before becoming a coach at the same club.
-At the age of 93, Powell announced his retirement as the "world's oldest football coach" in May 2010.
+Powell became manager of Bath City in 1964 and then a member of the coaching staff at Team Bath (University of Bath), where he worked for over 30 years, before becoming a coach at the same club.
+At 93, Powell announced his retirement as the "world's oldest football coach" in May 2010.